 Depending on the direction they face and their location, external casement and frame surfaces will become dirty.
 They should therefore be cleaned at suitable intervals, normally in connection with cleaning the glazing units.
-Use water with a sulpho free cleaning agent added.
-Finish by wiping surfaces.
+Use water with a normal cleaning agent added.
+Finish by wiping surfaces and edges dry.